-Video Shows Sacramento Police Shoot Unarmed Black Man In Grandparents' Backyard
+Video Shows Sacramento Police Shooting Unarmed Black Man In Grandparents' Backyard

 On Wednesday, the Sacramento Police Department released video and audio of the incident: body camera footage from the two officers involved in the shooting; video from the police helicopter that directed the officers to Clark; audio of the initial 911 call reporting a man in a hoodie breaking car windows; and audio from the police dispatch.

-Taken together, the audio and video paints a portrait of an incident that moved heartbreakingly fast and then achingly slow.
+Taken together, the audio and video paints a portrait of an incident that moved heartbreakingly fast and then achingly slowly.

 The recordings begin with a man calling 911 to report a man in a hoodie and dark pants breaking car windows.
 The officer in the helicopter spots Clark running and walking through backyards, and tells officers on the ground that the suspect has just used a "toolbar" to break the window of a residence.